 Definition

-A virtual aid to navigation does not physically exist but is a digital information object promulgated by an authorised service provider that can be presented on navigational systems.
+A virtual aid to navigation does not physically exist but is a digital information object promulgated by an authorised service provider that can be presented on navigational systems after approval of a national competent authority.

 Amplification

 Virtual AtoN can be used to inform the mariner about dangers to navigation as well as safe waterways, areas in which extra caution may be necessary and areas to be avoided.